 Left: An emperor penguin's egg.

-An Adelie egg is slightly larger than a large hen's egg and shaped the same.
+An Adelie egg is slightly larger than a large hen's egg and shaped slightly more oval (less pointy !).
 An Emperor's egg is much bigger, up to 15cm long and 12cm diameter with a conical top and a spherical bottom.
 The picture on the right shows an Adelie penguin's egg hatching (see the beak of the chick beginning to break the shell), and on the left picture I'm holding an emptied Emperor's egg.
 Emperors don't build nests: they carry their eggs balanced on their feet, under their belly.
 They usually don't move much, but if they take a big step, like to catch their balance or to flee, then they drop their egg; and once their egg is out of their pouch they will not recognize it anymore.
 The egg promptly dies, freezes and cracks and eventually falls into the bottom of the sea when the sea ice melts off in spring.
 So we had the possibility to recover and clean some abandoned eggs.

 The first Emperor penguin egg was found on floating ice in 1840, without knowing its origin.
 Wilson saw it in a museum and recognized it as such in 1905, and he also discovered the first rookery of Emperor penguins in 1902 at Cape Crozier.
 In 1911 he decided to do a harrowing winter trip to recover some eggs with Bowers and Cherry-Garrard, the only winter trip ever attempted in Antarctica, which is recounted in the famous book: The worst journey in the world, one of the best read about Antarctica.
 They barely survived.
 He later died on the return trip from the South Pole with Captain Scott.